 Some people also opt to undergo fertility testing before they begin trying to get pregnant.
 This can offer significant peace of mind, and help you avoid wasting time and effort if there is a problem.

 We’re here and ready to help.
-To explore your fertility options, give us a call today.
+To explore mini-IVF and other fertility options, give us a call today.
 Our warm and welcoming team is here for you.